How to Choke for Pleasure

 Less Risky Forms Of Breath Play

-If you want to try erotic asphyxiation, but the dangers of choking are outside of your risk profile, there are less risky ways to play with breath control.
-Depending on what the appeal of choking is for you and your partner/s, there may be alternative ways to get the sensation or emotion that you’re looking for.
+If you want to try erotic asphyxiation but the dangers of choking are outside of your risk profile, there are less risky ways to play with breath control.
+Depending on the appeal of choking for you and your partner/s, there may be alternative ways to achieve the sensation or emotion you’re seeking.

-Just covering a partner’s mouth during sex (without pushing down) can produce the same rush of being overpowered as choking, with anywhere near as much risk.
-Another option for breath control is a gas mask, which allows for the top to cut off their bottom’s air by covering the air hole with their hand.
-While restricting air like this still does have risks, the bottom can break the seal by moving their head at any time, and it doesn’t involve the additional risk of the top constricting the neck.
+Just covering a partner’s mouth during sex (without pushing down) can produce the same rush of being overpowered as choking, with significantly less risk.
+Another option for breath control is a gas mask, which allows for a top to cut off a bottom’s air by covering the air hole with their hand.
+While this method still does have risks, the bottom can break the seal by moving their head at any time, and it doesn’t involve the additional risk of the top constricting the neck.

-Of course, while these ways of playing are less risky than conventional choking, that doesn’t mean they’re risk free.
-In fact, no form of sex (let alone BDSM) is completely safe, only safer.
-The section in this article on risk mitigation is still just as important if you’ve reached this far and decided you want to try alternatives to choking.
+However, it’s crucial to recognize that while these alternatives are less risky than conventional choking, they are not risk-free.
+No form of sex, let alone BDSM, is completely safe—only safer.
+The section in this article on risk mitigation remains just as important if you’ve decided to explore alternatives to choking.

 But What If I Really Want To Be Choked?

-After reading all this, you and your partner/s may decide that you are both comfortable with the risks of choking, and think that the alternatives don’t work well for you.
+After reading all this, you and your partner/s may decide that you are comfortable with the risks of choking and feel that the alternatives are not suitable for you.

-If that’s the case, in person learning around choking can be invaluable.
-You may want to find a local pro-dominant who can teach you the ropes (so to speak), or find a class on stage choking intended for actors.
+If that’s the case, hands-on learning about choking can be invaluable.
+You might want to seek out a local pro-dominant who can show you the ropes (so to speak), or find a class on stage choking techniques intended for actors.

-As mentioned, the most dangerous way to choke somebody is placing pressure on the windpipe, at the front of the throat.
-The windpipe can collapse under pressure, leading to a medical emergency very quickly and with little warning.
+As mentioned, the most dangerous way to choke somebody is placing pressure on the windpipe, or at the front of the throat.
+The windpipe can collapse under pressure, leading to a medical emergency quickly and with little warning.
 Instead, the focus should be on your partner’s carotid arteries.
-These blood vessels control the flow of blood to your brain, and can be found by looking for the ‘pulse point’ in your partner’s neck.
+These blood vessels control the flow of blood to your brain and can be found by identifying the “pulse point” in your partner’s neck.

 It can be difficult to know how hard to squeeze, especially as different people have different preferences.
-If you’re interested in being a choking bottom, it’s helpful to practice (either with a partner or by yourself) ahead of time and in a non-sexual setting, in order to get a good picture of your limits and preferences.
+If you’re interested in being a choking bottom, it’s helpful to practice (either with a partner or by yourself) ahead of time and in a non-sexual setting to get a good picture of your limits and preferences.
 If you’re interested in being a choking top, practice starting with a gentle grip and building up the pressure.
-Constant pressure can lead to injury, so try to vary pressure at 5 -10 second intervals.
+Maintaining constant pressure can lead to injury, so try to vary the pressure at 5- to 10-second intervals.

 Communication & Other Forms Of Risk Mitigation

 Choking can’t be made totally safe, but it can be made safer.
-As with all forms of BDSM play, breath play is something you should discuss it in detail with partner/s before you start, ideally in a non-sexual context.
-This includes not just if you’re mutually interested in choking, but about the risks involved (making sure everyone is fully informed about health risks), and about how you’ll communicate during play.
+As with all forms of BDSM play, breath play should be discussed in detail with your partner/s before you start, ideally in a non-sexual context.
+This includes not just if you’re mutually interested in choking, but about the risks involved (making sure everyone is fully informed about health risks) and establishing clear communication during play.

-In BDSM scenes, some people use ‘safe words’.
-These phrases quickly communicate needs during play and—especially in the case of scenes which involve a level of playing with non-consent—can make intentions clear.
+In BDSM scenes, some people use “safe words” to quickly communicate needs during play.
+This is especially important during scenes involving a level of play with non-consent.
 However, during breath play it can be difficult to vocalise.
-Instead, you may want to choose a ‘safe gesture’.
+In these cases, you may want to choose a “safe gesture”.
 This might look like leaving the bottom with free hands, so they can tap the top if they want to stop, or giving them an object to drop.

 Don’t neglect communication afterwards as well!
-After sex or your BDSM session, check in with your partner/s about what the experience was like for them, both physically and emotionally.
+After sex or your BDSM session, check in with your partner/s about their physical and emotional experiences.
 Choking can be an intense experience for both top and bottom, so take time to make sure both you and your partner/s feel safe and secure.
-Depending on your relationships and preferences, this might look like snuggling, kissing, or giving each other words of affirmation.
+Depending on your relationships and preferences, this might involve snuggling, kissing or exchanging words of affirmation.

 Our selection of articles is growing every week.